Antonio Lopez (illustrator): Biography

+The book Antonio's Tales From the Thousand and One Nights was published in 1985.
 Lopez explored themes of queer desire and race in his art through cultural references to subjects, such as Josephine Baker and The Wild One.

-Personal life

-His circle of friends also included photographer Bill Cunningham; circa 1966 Antonio introduced him to photographer David Montgomery, who gave Cunningham his first camera.

-Lopez died of Kaposi's Sarcoma as a complication of AIDS at UCLA Medical Center; he was living in New York but was in Los Angeles for an exhibition of his art at Robert Berman Gallery in Santa Monica; he was attended by his friend and model Susan Baraz.
+Lopez died of Kaposi's Sarcoma as a complication of AIDS at UCLA Medical Center on March 17, 1987.
+He was living in New York but was in Los Angeles for an exhibition of his art at Robert Berman Gallery in Santa Monica; he was attended by his friend and model Susan Baraz.

 His collaborator Juan Eugene Ramos survived until 1995, when he also died of AIDS.

 Influence and legacy

 Painter Paul Caranicas is president of the Antonio Lopez Foundation.
 The organization Focus on AIDS, which raises funds for AIDS research, care and education through photography auctions was founded in 1987 by Baraz and Vue magazine publisher Hossein Farmani in response to Lopez' death.